Kenya: Mt. Elgon Elephants - Biome Conservation

 Goal:

-Secure a future for this distinct and isolate population of elephants in an important ecosystem.
+Secure a future for this distinct and isolated population of elephants in an important ecosystem.

 Conservation Value:

-The slopes of Mt Elgon are pitted with a series of caves that contain salt deposits.
+The slopes of Mount Elgon are pitted with a series of caves that contain salt deposits.
 These caves are visited by wild elephants who gouge the cave walls with their tusks to lick the exposed salt.
-These are the only elephants known to go deep into caves to mine salt.
+These are the only elephants known to go deep into caves to “mine salt”.

 Threats: